StrangeBeeCorp/docs/docs/includes/manual-download-installation-cortex.md

             gpg --verify cortex-<full_version>.deb.asc cortex-<full_version>.deb
             ```

             d.
 You should see a message stating indicating that the signature is valid and the package is authentic.
-If you see warnings or errors such as `BAD signature` or `no public key`, don't install the package as its integrity or authenticity can't be confirmed.
+If you see warnings or errors, don't install the package as its integrity or authenticity can't be confirmed.

     3. Install the package.